aronwoost/gemini-test-repo/.gemini/styleguide.md

 ### How to Review

 1. **Check commit messages** - Verify all commits follow the Conventional Commits format and don't contain WIP/cleanup/tmp markers
-2. **Quick code inspection** - Take a quick look at the code changes in each commit to detect obvious self-referential fixes.
-If a commit primarily reverts, undoes, or modifies changes from an earlier commit in the same PR, flag it as a self-referential fix that should be squashed.
+2. **Check for self-referential fixes** - Look for commits that explicitly fix or correct mistakes from earlier commits in the same PR (e.g., "fix typo from previous commit", or a commit that undoes/changes code from an earlier commit in the same PR)

+**Important distinctions:**
+- ✅ **Valid sequential commits**: "feat: add user model" → "feat: add user controller" (building upon each other)
+- ❌ **Self-referential fix**: "feat: add user model" → "fix: correct typo in user model" (fixing the previous commit)

 **Note:** Only flag commits when you have high confidence they are self-referential fixes.
-Prioritize reducing false positives and noise over catching every edge case.
+Prioritize reducing false positives.
+When in doubt, do not flag the commit.

 ## Conventional Commits Format